Protontech-1803/Cloud2.0/Using_Cloud_Firestore_Database_in_Flutter/Readme.md

 4. **Add Firebase to Android app:** Provide application ID and SHA1 from flutter project and register app.
 Further download config file that is google-services.json file in App folder.

-5.	**Add Firebase Dependencies to Flutter Project:** Add Firebase SDK dependencies in build.gradle add the
+5.	**Add Firebase Dependencies to Flutter Project:** Add Firebase SDK dependencies in build.gradle

 6.	**Enable the Cloud Firestore database:** create database in test mode and enable cloud firestore location.
 Further create a collection.